For the Birds

 (It becomes funnier to me on each reading.)

 At least we can admire their “resourceful and opportunistic nature.”
-And when I hear their name, I often think of Lisa’s voice from an old Simpson’s episode, “We saw a grackle,” which makes me smile, the way she said it.
-(You can imagine it for yourself, of course, knowing her voice.
-Imagine a sweet yet harsh-sounding emphasis on the word.)
+And when I hear their name, I often think of Lisa’s voice from an old Simpson’s episode, “We saw a grackle,” which makes me smile, the way she says it.

 No squirrels yet.